Absentee layer: A layer of dielectric material, transparent in the transmission region of the filter with a phase thickness of 180°.

 Plane of polarization: When light is incident on a thin-film coating, the component of the electric vector parallel to the plane of incidence (P-plane) may react differently than the perpendicular component (S-plane).
 The plane of incidence is defined by the direction of the incident and reflected beams: at normal incidence the planes of polarization are undefined.
 Linearly polarized light can be P-plane, S-plane, or a combination, depending on the orientation of the thin-film relative to the polarization axis.

-Photon: A quantum of electromagnetic energy of a single mode; i.e., a single wavelength, direction and polarization.
+Photon: A quantized unit of electromagnetic radiation.
 As a unit of energy, each photon equals hѵ, h being Planck’s constant and ѵ, the frequency of the propagating electromagnetic wave.
 The momentum of the photon in the direction of propagation is hѵ/c, c being the velocity of light.

-Polarization: With respect to light radiation, the restriction of the vibrations of the magnetic or electric field vector to a single plane.
-In a beam of electromagnetic radiation, the polarization direction is the direction of the electric field vector (with no distinction between positive and negative as the field oscillates back and forth).
-The polarization vector is always in the plane at right angles to the beam direction.
-Near some given stationary point in space the polarization direction in the beam can vary at random (un-polarized beam), can remain constant (plane-polarized beam), or can have two coherent plane-polarized elements whose polarization direction make a right angle.
+Polarization: In a beam of electromagnetic radiation, the polarization direction is the direction of the electric field vector (with no distinction between positive and negative as the field oscillates back and forth).
+The polarization vector is always at right angles to the direction of propagation.
+The polarization direction in the beam can be random (un-polarized beam), can remain constant (plane-polarized beam), or can have two coherent plane-polarized elements whose polarization direction make a right angle.
 In the latter case, depending on the amplitude of the two waves and their relative phase, the combined electric vector traces out an ellipse and the wave is said to be elliptically polarized.
 Elliptical and plane polarizations can be converted into each other by means of birefringent optical systems.

-Polarizer: An optical device capable of transforming un-polarized or natural light into polarized light, usually by selective transmission of polarized rays.
+Polarizer: An optical device capable of transforming un-polarized light into polarized light, usually by selective transmission of polarized rays.

 Protected Coatings: The process by which two or more substrates, coated with thin film depositions, are assembled together using an index-matching optical epoxy.